© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Camp on Keston Common is a scheduled monument protected by Historic England under reference 1002022.
 View the official record →

-Camp on Keston Common is a prehistoric earthwork located on Keston Common in Greater London, formerly part of Kent.
+Camp on Keston Common is an Iron Age hillfort situated on Keston Common near Bromley in Greater London, formerly in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002022.

 Camp on Keston Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002022.